2019: Michael Sitton

-The 2019 Grace Church Composition Competition
+The Third Composition Competition (2024)

 The contest is soliciting original unpublished compositions of settings of Advent or Christmas texts for SATB chorus, optional SATB soloists, and chamber orchestra.
 The pieces should be no longer than 8 minutes.
 The orchestra comprises three first and three second violins, two violas and two cellos, one double bass, two oboes, one bassoon, two trumpets, timpani, harpsichord and organ.
 The work must be scored for SATB chorus, but can use any combination of the available soloists and orchestra.